4 Ethics

 Further, professional ethics dictates that published contributions to the literature be original.
 In general, the text of a paper must not be plagiarized (copied) from the text of other reports whether by you or by another author without attribution.
 Copying from others outside of a direct, attributed quotation is obviously an ethical violation because it leads to credit for text being given to you rather than the true author.
 But self-plagiarism is also not acceptable—it is a violation to receive credit multiple times for the same product.5

 5 Standards on this issue differ from field to field.
 Our sense is that the rule on self-plagiarism applies primarily to duplication of content between journal papers.
 So, for example, barring any specific policy of the funder or journal, it is acceptable to use text from one of your own grant proposals in a journal paper.
-It is also typically acceptable to reuse text from a conference abstract or preregistration (that you wrote, of course) when prepare a journal paper.
+It is also typically acceptable to reuse text from a conference abstract or preregistration (that you wrote, of course) when you prepare a journal paper.

 4.4 Ethical responsibilities to the scientific community